pluvionauts/board_game_the_pluvionauts/README.md

 6. Export everything else as a PNG file

 The DXF files are to be used for laser cutting.
-The PNG files are to be used for printing.
+The PNG files are to be used for color printing.

 ### Clean way (Recommended to contribute to this repository)